HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: Experiments

-To evaluate the generalization capability of \textbf{HeLoM}, we selected four types of boxes for testing, as shown in Fig.\ref{fig:pushing}.
-Our experimental results demonstrate that \textbf{HeLoM} can effectively handle objects of varying heights, weights, and materials.
-Even in the challenging cases shown in Fig.\ref{fig:pushing}c and d, where a single heavy component accounts for nearly 80\% of the total mass, creating a highly shifted center of mass and uneven friction distribution across the object’s surfaces, the robot is still able to complete the pushing task with stable and consistent performance.
-Additionally, case d features an uneven surface geometry that was never encountered during training, which places higher demands on the robot’s foot positioning strategy.
+To demonstrate the generalization capability of \textbf{HeLoM}, we select eight representative scenarios, as shown in Fig.~\ref{fig:pushing}.
+The robot is initialized at arbitrary positions and orientations to push boxes and cylinders from different directions, including forward, backward, and lateral pushing.
+Our experimental results show that \textbf{HeLoM} can effectively handle objects with varying heights, weights, and materials.
+Even in challenging cases such as Fig.~4(a), where the center of mass is significantly shifted toward a corner, resulting in uneven mass and friction distribution, the robot can still complete the task with stable performance.
+Case (d) further involves an uneven surface not encountered during training, which requires precise foot placement to maintain effective contact.
 If the positioning is not well executed, the foot may become stuck or lose effective contact, which makes the pushing process significantly more challenging.
+Furthermore, we also evaluate objects beyond the training distribution in terms of weight and size, as shown in Fig.~\ref{fig:pushing}(h).
+In addition, we conduct a load-adaptive whole-body pushing test to highlight the capability of \textbf{HeLoM} in coordinating whole-body behaviors.
+As the load increases, the robot lowers its body and adjusts its posture to maintain stable and continuous pushing.
+More details can be found in the accompanying video.

-To further evaluate the robustness of the proposed policy in uncertain environments, we introduced external disturbances during the robot’s pushing process to reflect real-world variability.
-As shown in Fig.~\ref{fig:disturbance_test}, we manually perturbed the object’s position and orientation while the robot was executing the task.
+To further evaluate the robustness of the proposed policy in uncertain environments, we introduced external disturbances during the robot's pushing process to reflect real-world variability.
+As shown in Fig.~\ref{fig:disturbance_test}, we manually perturbed the object's position and orientation while the robot was executing the task.
 The robot adapted its strategy, replanned its actions, and still completed the task successfully.
 These results show the strong adaptability and resilience of our proposed framework in handling unexpected disturbances.